alfredeen/openwebui-grafana-bash/README.md

 cp .env.example .env
 ```

-Edit the values in the .env file and run docker compose
+Edit the values in the .env file.
+Some configuration options to note are:
+* DRY_RUN:  Set to true to run the scraper program without writing anything to the InfluxDB.

+Run docker compose
 ```bash
 docker compose up -d
 ```

-## History
+## Source attribution and history
 This repository is originally based on https://github.com/jorgedlcruz/openwebui-grafana, now maintained independently.

 ### Original setup instructions